 Gold and silver.
-They say these are the opposites and don’t complement each other very well.
-Probably you came across these preconceptions – silver is for teenagers, gold for grown-ups.
-But what if you’d wish to wear both precious metals at the same time?
-Is it acceptable?
+They say these are opposites and don’t complement each other very well.
+Maybe you’ve come across these preconceptions – silver is for teenagers, gold for grown-ups.
+But what if you’d wish to wear both precious metals at the same time? … Is it acceptable?
 Of course, it is!
-Don’t worry; no fashion police will come to get you.
-Here are some tips on how to mix and match with charm.
+Don’t worry; the fashion police won’t come to get you and here are some tips on how to mix and match with charm!

 So can we combine two metals of a different color?
 The answer is yes!
 How?
 Remember the less, the better.
 If you wear two rings, two decent necklaces or bracelets, you’ll look divine.
+In this case, each piece speaks for itself.
 I wouldn’t recommend putting two large pieces together.
-In this case, each piece speaks for itself.
+(Switch order of sentences)

 Are there any rules to where you can or can’t wear a combination of two precious metals?
-Well, unless you don’t go to a dinner with the Queen you should feel pretty relaxed – you are the one making the rules.
+Well, unless you’re going to a dinner with the Queen you should feel pretty relaxed – you’re the one making the rules.
 I’d recommend trying it out first.
 Take a look at your jewelry and put pieces of different metals together.
 Do they look good?
 Would you like to wear them?
 If the answer is yes, go ahead and try them on.
 How do they make you feel?
 If you feel chic wearing them, then they’re probably a good fit for you.

 Jewelry makes us feel more attractive, carries imprints of moments, visions and dreams we have.
 But in the end, it’s us who make the jewel shine.
 If you don’t feel confident in a chunky gold piece why would you wear it?
 Because an actress you like has it?
 Don’t.
 It’s much better to choose something you are passionate about; even if it’s a small necklace, your boyfriend bought for you.
 Those are the memories you cherish.
 It’s you who make the fashion decisions in the end.